What to do in Ourense

 Outariz Thermal Baths

-The public thermal baths of Outariz are situated along the banks of the River Miño, offering a relaxing experience in nature.
-This free thermal area features several outdoor hot pools, where both locals and visitors can enjoy the therapeutic benefits of the waters.
-Outariz Thermal Baths are particularly popular during the colder months.
+The public thermal baths of Outariz are located on the banks of the River Miño and feature several outdoor pools where visitors enjoy the benefits of the thermal waters.
+The Outariz Baths are especially popular during the colder months.

 Paid Thermal Baths: Comfort and Facilities

 For those looking for a more structured environment with extra comfort, Ourense also offers paid thermal bath options.
 These complexes provide relaxation areas, changing rooms, and additional services such as massages and treatments.
-With affordable prices starting at around €7, paid thermal baths are ideal for visitors who want to enjoy the thermal waters with an added touch of comfort and tranquillity.
+With affordable prices starting at around €7, they are ideal for visitors who want to enjoy the thermal waters with an added touch of comfort and tranquillity.

 Outariz Thermal Complex